Defiance (1795 ship): Career

-1st enslaving voyage (1795–1797)
+1st voyage transporting enslaved people (1795–1797)

 Captain John Kimber acquired a letter of marque on 1 December 1795.
 He sailed from London on 25 November 1795, bound for the Bight of Benin.
 Defiance arrived in Africa and began gathering captives on 10 March 1796.
 She gathered the captives first at the "Lamo River", and then at Cape Coast Castle.
 She departed Africa on 29 October, and arrived at Tobago on 5 December.
 She had embarked 401 captives and she delivered 399, for a mortality rate of less than 1%, which would qualify her master and surgeon for the full bonus.
 She arrived back in London on 30 April 1797.

-2nd enslaving voyage (1797–1798)
+2nd voyage transporting enslaved people (1797–1798)

 Captain Kimber sailed from Gravesend on 5 October 1797.
 Defiance arrived in Africa and began gathering slaves on 30 November.
 She gathered her slaves at Cape Lahou, Keta, and Cape Coast Castle.
 She sailed from Africa on 1 April 1798, and arrived at Barbados on 11 May 1798.
 She had embarked 409 convicts and she delivered 408, for a mortality rate of less than 1%.
 While she was in Barbados she was sold there.
 She sailed for London on 23 June, and arrived there on 14 August.

-3rd enslaving voyage (1799–1800)
+3rd voyage transporting enslaved people (1799–1800)

 Captain Moses Joynson sailed from Liverpool on 11 May 1799.
 Defiance arrived at Kingston, Jamaica on 25 November with 389 captives.
 (She had first stopped at Demerara.)
 She arrived back at Liverpool on 9 March 1800.
 She had left Liverpool with 40 crew members and she suffered six crew deaths in her voyage.